AfterShip/phone/README.md

 Please open an issue and let us know.

 ## Change Log
+* 1.0.4 Support more countries with mobile prefix

 * 1.0.0 `NOT compatible` with the `0.0.x branch`

     Major changes: